dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

 ## Demo Architecture
-- The following end-to-end installation procedures is articulated based on the following demo architecture diagram.
+- The next subtopics will describe the end-to-end installation procedure which is articulated based on the following demo architecture diagram.

     ![](../../assets/images/logicalarch.png)